 Atkins Library Course Reserves offers a number of services to meet your instructional need for supplemental class materials.
 We will work with you individually to determine the best format to use to provide your students access to materials within Fair Use Copyright guidelines.
 A list of our current services is provided below along with the information needed to contact us to begin the process of setting up course reserve materials for your class.

 We will place library or faculty-owned materials on limited loan at Atkins Library.
 Students request these materials at the Circulation Desk on the first floor and you may choose a loan period of 1 hour, 3 hours, 1 day, 3 days or 1 week.

-We can scan library-owned or faculty–owned materials and make them accessible to your students via our ERes system 24/7.
-We can also place various document files on your electronic reserve list.
-Our system also allows us to provide stable links to Atkins Library electronic holdings on your Course Reserves list.
+We can scan library-owned or faculty–owned materials and make them accessible in your Moodle course.
+Our system also allows us to provide stable links to Atkins Library electronic holdings in your Moodle course.